Moving near Portland, Oregon? Check out these 7 County Options.

 But first, let’s look at why counties matter and how you can find essential information about each.

 Why do Counties Matter?

-When people decide to move to a new locale, they’re usually concerned with the city alone.
+When people decide to move to a new locale, they’re usually concerned with picking the right neighborhood.
 But learning more about the county you’ll be living in is just as important.
 Why?
-Because counties can own, operate, and invest in many of the necessities for quality of life, like roads, hospitals, bridges, parks, airports, utilities, police departments, jails, and courts.
+Because counties can own, operate, and invest in many necessities for quality of life, like roads, hospitals, bridges, parks, airports, utilities, police departments, jails, and courts.
 A county can hold a lot of sway over a community’s support systems.
-Property and business taxes can also vary significantly.
+Property and business taxes can also vary significantly from county to county.

 Here are some ways to learn more about Multnomah, Washington, and Clackamas Counties.